TheAngryRaven/Ravenclaw/readme.md

 >I use [**Code::Blocks**](http://www.codeblocks.org/) with the version of mingw that comes with it

 ####Compiling CryptoPP
->In the downloads section of the repo you can find a copy of cryptopp i have slightly tweaked to compile with mingw using various internet sources.
+>In the downloads section of the repo you can find a copy of cryptopp I have slightly tweaked to compile with mingw using various internet sources.

->I've included a precompiled version of cryptopp which you can use, simply open up the folder where **Code::Blocks** is installed, typically **C:\Program Files\CodeBlocks\\**, now inside of that folder you will see a folder called **Mingw**, simply copy the **include** and **lib** folder from the archive i've supplied in the downloads section to that folder, it will ask if you want to merger or copy over click yes, you will not be overwritting anything.
+>I've included a precompiled version of cryptopp which you can use, simply open up the folder where **Code::Blocks** is installed, typically **C:\Program Files\CodeBlocks\\**, now inside of that folder you will see a folder called **Mingw**, simply copy the **include** and **lib** folder from the archive I've supplied in the downloads section to that folder, it will ask if you want to merger or copy over click yes, you will not be overwritting anything.
 **In Theory** you do not need to recompile cryptopp, if you do here are the basic instructions.

 >* Setup the mingw/bin/ folder to be part of your system path [How To](http://www.computerhope.com/issues/ch000549.htm)